The Lattice of integer partitions and its infinite extension: Preliminaries

-The \emph{dominance ordering} \cite{Intro} is defined in the following way.
-Consider two partitions of the integer $n$: $s = (s_1,s_2,\dots,s_k)$ and $t = (t_1,t_2,\dots,t_l)$.
+The \emph{dominance ordering} is defined in the following way \cite{Bry73}.
+Consider two partitions of the integer $n$: $a = (a_1,a_2,\dots,a_k)$ and $b = (b_1,b_2,\dots,b_l)$.
 Then

-i.e. the prefix sums of $s$ are greater than or equal to the prefix sums of $t$.

-From \cite{Brylawski}, it is known that the set of partitions of an integer $n$ equiped with the dominance ordering is a lattice denoted by \lbn.
-In this paper, Brylawski proposed a dynamical approach to study this lattice.
-We will introduce a few notations to explain it intuitively.
-For more details about integer partitions, we refer to \cite{Livre_Part}.
+From \cite{Bry73}, it is known that the set of all partitions of an integer $n$ with the dominance ordering is a lattice, denoted by \lbn.
+In his paper, Brylawski proposed a dynamical approach to study this lattice.
+We will introduce some notations to explain it intuitively.
+For more details about integer partitions, we refer to \cite{And76}.